 Karmak’s Reynolds stresses the importance of “recording accurate demand history on all parts you are using.”
 Remember to account for lead times so they reflect current trends.
 Fleets may have to adjust order frequency and days of stock to maintain reasonable stocking levels during shortages.

-Fleets should maintain clean and accurate computer inventory records.
+Fleets should maintain clean and accurate computer inventory records, an inventory management system can help.

 “Part numbers need to be formatted consistently and match vendor’s part numbers,” Reynolds says.
 “VMRS numbers need to match VMRS standards.
 Quantity on hand and quantity on order need to match what is on the shelf plus open purchase orders.
 Part numbers need to have current bin locations.
 Costs need to be correct.”